-1. It is time to complete the 2014-2015 Free Application for Federal Student Aid (FAFSA).
-The application period began JANUARY 1, 2014.
-Did you know that you do not have to wait until you file taxes to complete the FAFSA?
-You can estimate your income based off of your last 2013 wage and earnings statement.
+- It is time to complete the 2015-2016 Free Application for Federal Student Aid (FAFSA).
+The application period began JANUARY 1, 2015.
+Please know you do not have to wait until you file taxes to complete the FAFSA?
+You can estimate your income based off of your last 2014 wage and earnings statement.

-3. Did you know that students with an APPROVED Satisfactory Academic Progress (SAP) appeal for FALL 2013 must academically progress during Fall 2013 in order to receive aid for SPRING 2014.
+- Did you know that students with an APPROVED Satisfactory Academic Progress (SAP) appeal for FALL 2014 must academically progress during FALL 2014 in order to receive aid for the upcoming semester.
 Approval IS NOT automatic.

-9. Did you know that if you drop or withdraw from a course for which a Bright Futures Scholarship was disbursed, you must repay the Bright Futures received for the course?
-Also, the student will be ineligible to renew his/her Bright Futures award for any subsequent academic year until repayment occurs.
+- Did you know that if you drop or withdraw from a course for which a Bright Futures Scholarship was disbursed, you must repay the Bright Futures received for the course?
+Also, the student will be ineligible to renew his/her Bright Futures award for any subsequent academic year until repayment occurr.

-12. Did you know that there are Federal Stafford loan limits for Dependent students of $23,000 Subsidized and $8,000 Unsubsidized and Independent students $23,000 Subsidized and $34,500 Unsubsidized?
-Please visit www.studentloans.gov to view the loan limits and visit www.NSLDS.ed.gov to see what you have borrowed.
+- Did you know that there are Federal Stafford loan limits for Dependent students of $23,000 Subsidized and $8,000 Unsubsidized and for Independent students $23,000 Subsidized and $34,500 Unsubsidized?
+Please visit www.studentaid.ed.gov to view the loan limits and visit www.NSLDS.ed.gov to see what you have borrowed.